crzyhesoyam/CCM-101/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 I would personally choose AWS.
 Its sheer breadth of services means that whatever a project needs, whether compute, storage, databases, AI, IoT, or niche tools, there is almost always a dedicated AWS service built for it, so I would not need to rely on third party workarounds or piece together a solution.
 AWS also has the most mature ecosystem of the three, with the largest community, most extensive documentation, and the widest pool of tutorials, certifications, and third party integrations, which makes troubleshooting and learning significantly easier.
 On top of that, its first mover advantage since 2006 means its infrastructure and tooling have been battle tested at massive scale for longer than any competitor's.

-## Checkpoint 5 – Equivalent Cloud Services
+## Cloud Services Equivalency Table

 | Service Category | AWS | Azure | GCP |
 |---|---|---|---|